 Keep stirring the mixture with a spatula over low - medium heat.
 DON’T STOP!
-When it starts to thicken, keep stirring a bit more.
-It would only takes about 3 minutes to thicken.
+When it starts to thicken, stir 20 - 30 more seconds. (* t would only takes about 3 minutes to thicken.)

-Turn off the heat.
+Turn off the heat and stir 20 - 30 more seconds.
 Add the vanilla extract and mix well.